Millisecond Pulsars from Accretion Induced Collapse as the Origin of the Galactic Centre Gamma-ray Excess Signal: Binary-star evolution (BSE) code

 Then the prompt flux received from each model MSP is determined from

-Finally, after assigning such distances and the spectral and other parameters entering into the equations above -- which we do by sampling from the spatial distribution determined in \cite{Ploeg2020}; see \aref{sec:MCassignments} -- we can generate an initial estimate of the prompt spectrum detected from the entire bulge MSP population.
-This is shown as the dot-dash blue curve in \autoref{fig:L_spec}.
+Finally, after assigning the required distances and the spectral and other parameters (S.I.~sec.~6), we can generate an {\it initial} estimate of the combined prompt emission from the bulge MSP population.